crnk-project/crnk-example/README.md

 - introducing new relationships to existing resources without touching those resources with `HistoryFieldProvider`.
 - delivery of an Angular frontend application accessing the JSON API endpoint.
+- `SecurityConfiguration` performs a OAuth setup with GitHub as provider.
+  `LoginRepository` gives access to information about the logged-in user through http://localhost:8080/api/login.
+  *Enable spring security in the `application.yaml`* to make use of the security features.
+  *Security is disabled by default* to facilitate playing with the example app.
+   The security setup is still work in progress.
+Currently the Angular app makes use of a session token and the Spring backend takes care of interacting with the GitHub OAuth provider.
+   In the future we may switch to a session-less, token-based setup (PRs welcomed).
+- `CSRF` (resp. `XSRF` in Angular terminology) protection through `SecurityConfiguration`.

 The `TestDataLoader` will automatically setup some test data upon start.